 vertices array and read the input data for the vertex.
 Also, retrieve the viewport dimensions.

-Vertex functions always provide position data to the rasterizer in clip-space coordinates, which are 3D points specified using a four-dimensional homogenous vector (
+Vertex functions must provide position data in clip-space coordinates, which are 3D points specified using a four-dimensional homogenous vector (

 x,y,z,w).
 The rasterization stage takes the output position and divides the

 w to generate a 3D point in normalized device coordinates.
 Normalized device coordinates are independent of viewport size.